Governors

 • None

-Attendance 2021 to 2022: 3 meetings
+Attendance 2022 to 2023: 7 meetings

-With both my children attending Bures School, I am delighted to become part of the Governing Team as a Parent Governor.
+With both my children attending Bures School, I am delighted to become part of the Governing Team.

-I work as a Detective Superintendent in Essex Police, having been in policing for 17 years.
+I work as a Chief Superintendent in Essex Police, having been in policing for 21 years.
 In my role I have had opportunities to work in collaboration with partners such as Education, Health, Social Care and the Local Authority.
 Working in the Police has seen me lead teams through times of austerity and more recently growth.
 I understand the challenges of delivering and maintaining excellent standards in the ever changing landscape of the Public Sector, having done this successfully in my current role.

-I lead through my values which are Service, Compassion and Determination and look forward to working the with the Governing Team to support the staff at Bures School in order to deliver the best possible education for all of our pupils.
+I lead through my values which are Pride, Compassion and Determination and look forward to working the with the Governing Team to support the staff at Bures School in order to deliver the best possible education for all of our pupils.

 Mrs Sam Baker